I-Dont-Remember/site/content/blog/venmo-wrapped.md

 If this piqued your interest at all, read on to make your own!
 I'll add a list farther down of other interesting stats you might want to explore.

+## Google Sheets Template

+To make your own, there is a [**copyable Sheets template**](https://docs.google.com/spreadsheets/d/1MotwaQm1jyDeqBVdD-ZTFTSHyvJyyI9gSwjt3B9_Wa0/edit?usp=sharing).
+Directions for how to gather your transactions & update the sheet are below.

 ## How to make your own Venmo Wrapped

 Making your own Wrapped only takes a few steps: